 BIOL 4950 – AuSable Institute of Environmental Studies

 This course is open to Biology majors with at least a GPA of 2.5 in at least 20 semester hours of Biology taken at North Park.
 Students will work under the direction of a faculty mentor on a novel research project.
 Permission of the faculty mentor and the departmental chairman is required prior to enrollment in this course.
-A maximum of 4 sh may be taken.
+A maximum of 4 semester hours may be taken.

 BIOL 4970 – Internship in Biology